tptirrell/tptirrell.github.io/_posts/2016-7-28-AirportDelays .md

 ![functions](/images/airport/dendrogram2.png)

 **Logistic Regression**
 I also ran a logistic regression on the clustered data to be able to determine which features are most correlated with delays.
-I created a binary feature if the avg gate arrival delay was less than or greater than the median delay.
+I created a binary feature of the avg gate arrival delay was less than or greater than the median delay.
 After running the logistic regression, the single largest contributor to delays is avg taxi out time.
 The accuracy score for this model was 0.872.